-2018-present Postdoctoral Fellow and Project Manager with Transforming Stories, Driving Change, a research and performance initiative funded by Social Sciences and Humanities Council Partnership Development Grant.
+2018-present Postdoctoral Fellow and Project Coordinator with Transforming Stories, Driving Change, a research and performance initiative funded by Social Sciences and Humanities Council Partnership Development Grant.
 McMaster University.
 Principle Co-Investigators: Catherine Graham and Christine Sinding.

 2016-2018 Social Sciences and Humanities Research Canada Postdoctoral Fellowship.

 2015-2016 Canadian Consortium for Performance and Politics in the Americas Postdoctoral Fellowship.

 2015 Ph.D.
 Theatre and Performance Studies, York University

 2007 M.F.A.
 Experimental Performance Institute, New College of California, 2007

 Performance Thesis: Rosaceae: There’s a War in the Garden.

 2001 B.A.
 School of Humanities, New College of California.

 2017 Mary McEwan Memorial Dissertation Award for feminist scholarship.